dgraph-io/dgraph/contrib/config/backups/s3/README.md

 ## Triggering a Backup

 This is run from the host with the alpha node accessible on localhost at port `8080`.
-Can be done by running the docker-compose environment, or running `kubectl --namespace default port-forward pod/dgraph-dgraph-alpha-0 8080:8080`.
+This can can be done by running the `docker-compose` environment, or in the Kubernetes environment, after running `kubectl --namespace default port-forward pod/dgraph-dgraph-alpha-0 8080:8080`.

 ### Using GraphQL